open-wc/open-wc/packages/semantic-dom-diff/README.md

 ```

 ## Ignoring tags and attributes
-When working with libraries or custom elements there might be parts of the renderd HTML which is random or otherwise outside of your control.
-On those cases, you might want to ignore certain attributes or tags entirely.
+When working with libraries or custom elements there might be parts of the rendered HTML which is random or otherwise outside of your control.
+In those cases, you might want to ignore certain attributes or tags entirely.
 This is possible by passing an options object.

 ### Ignoring an attribute
 ```javascript